empirica-systeme-gmbh/analyst-api-examples/Python/README.md

 `csv_transform` is the csv-approach in using this class.
 It takes CSV-Files and calls the api for each line, adding new information on its way.

+There is also a [Swagger documentation of the API](https://api-stage.empirica-systeme.de/api-docs/#/Queries/createQuery)

 Installation / Build
 ----